-If you’re a Vimeo Plus, PRO, Business, or Premium member, you sure can!
+If you’re a Vimeo paid member, you can export files.
 At the bottom of any analytics report, you have the option to export your data into a CSV.
 Any filters applied will be reflected in the exported CSV.

 Also, CSV exports will only include the top level of data from each report.
-Therefore, PRO, Business, and Premium members will not be able to download second-level data points such as city or region, exact embed URLs, or browser / OS / version in their reports.
+Therefore, higher plan members will not be able to download second-level data points such as city or region, exact embed URLs, or browser/OS versions in their reports.
 This information is only available online.

 When I search for analytics within a particular date range, does it reflect my timezone?

-To make sure we’re all seeing the same thing, our analytics use GMT / UTC (aka the Greenwich Mean Time or Coordinated Universal Time) — both in what we display on-site and what we provide when we export the data into a CSV file.
-You can quickly find the difference between your timezone and UTC by searching for your city name at time.is.
+To make sure we’re all seeing the same thing, our analytics use EST — both in what we display on-site and what we provide when we export the data into a CSV file.
+You can quickly find the difference between your timezone and EST by searching for your city name at time.is.